 - value confidentiality, or

 - want to reach a speedy settlement without damage to their reputations.

 A number of providers can provide further information about using mediation to resolve business related disputes and assist in finding a suitable, qualified mediator.
-Services include the Resolution Institute, Australian Small Business and Family Enterprise Ombudsman or the Mediator Standards Board.
+Services include:

 The Small Business Commissions in most states and territories can also assist with resolving business related disputes.
 They offer a variety of services to assist small business including low cost mediation services.

 - New South Wales Small Business Commissioner

 - South Australian Small Business Commissioner

 Arbitration is a procedure in which a dispute is submitted, by agreement of the parties, to one or more arbitrators who make a binding decision on the dispute.
 In choosing arbitration, the parties opt for a private dispute resolution procedure instead of going to court.